anders94/disruptor/README.md

     process.send( ... );

-For example, here is a simple word counting compute job:
+For example, here is a word counting worker:

     var natural = require('natural'),
         tokenizer = new natural.WordTokenizer();